 In the photo below, the newborn was swaddled and set on the bed for some photos.
 She quickly broke free and fidgeted and then fell back asleep.
 So while there was some initial positioning, the goal wasn't to have the newborn remain in a specific position, but to capture her movement and her essence.

-This is what I'd consider a directed lifestyle photo.
-I told Mom and Dad where to sit but didn't fine tune their positioning.
+Lifestyle photography involves some loose directing.
+For the photo on the left I directed dad on how to hold his baby.
+She was already swaddled from a nap.
+The photo on the right is a directed lifestyle photo.
+I told mom and dad where to sit but didn't fine tune their positioning.
 I also got the dog to lay down at the end of the bed.

 Documentary Newborn Photos